Police 101: History

 The planned nationwide roll-out of the original service never took place, and the trial itself was withdrawn from several areas after the withdrawal of Home Office funding.
 In 2009, the number was instead adopted as a straightforward non-emergency number by the four police forces in Wales, with the local authority element dropped.

-The number was then was rolled out across all English police forces between 2011 and 2012, and extended to Scotland in April 2013.
+The number was then rolled out across all English police forces between 2011 and 2012, and extended to Scotland in April 2013.
 The Police Service of Northern Ireland followed suit by adopting the 101 number on 24 March 2014.

 Future

 Similar projects such as the Missing People 116 000 number, the NSPCC 116 111 number, and The Samaritans 116 123 number are all part of the European Union's harmonised service of social value commission, who designate simple telephone numbers for helplines of social importance helping citizens in need.